5 Best Budget Tools for Seniors: Simple Ways to Manage Money Better

 A retirement budget should not feel like punishment.
 Setting aside a little money for enjoyable things makes the budget more realistic and easier to stick with.

 Insurance, holidays, birthdays, and yearly fees can sneak up quickly.
-The best money management tools for seniors make room for those non-monthly costs too.
+Good retirement budgeting tools make room for those non-monthly costs too.

 A complicated system often gets abandoned.
 A simple one is far more likely to become a habit.